Taking Next Steps on My Terms: A Niger Travel Diary

 When I returned from Pakistan, everything that happened there after was a whirlwind.
 I could barely process it all, and quite frankly, I never even stopped at all to grieve properly for all the events that would unravel next.
 And so, the day that I actually stopped and allowed myself to feel it all was half-way into February when I made the decision to get back on the road again.
 I felt it all as if the emotions had been bottled away for years and finally then just decided to explode into a million pieces.
 I felt it to the point that I could not stop sobbing for hours in a literal mess of mind confusion.
-I teared a bit in public relentlessly, and then isolated myself into a mind-fuck jungle that tortured me all night until the next morning with a pattern that lasted for days.
+I teared a bit in public relentlessly, and then isolated myself into a mess of thoughts that tortured me all night until the next morning with a pattern that lasted for days.
 I could not sleep as my head swirled into overdrive.

-Everyone who has followed my writings since 2018 - or even longer, with the food blog - knows that I had been in a loving, supportive relationship for almost 12 years – 11 years and 10 months to be exact.
+Everyone who has followed my writings since 2018 - or even longer, with the food writing - knows that I had been in a loving, supportive relationship for almost 12 years – 11 years and 10 months to be exact.
 I adored, loved and respected my husband - and still do, he really is one of a kind.
 I will always love him.
 He is my family- but we were fundamentally really different individuals who saw life unfolding in very dissimilar ways.
 And so ultimately, our paths continued to diverge until the point that it no longer made sense for us to stay together.
 If we stayed together, it would be a façade even though I would have loved for our vows to have meant more, and to have been fought for more, than just words we wrote on paper to fulfill a ceremony.
 Even before I had left last year for what was only supposed to be five months, I think we both knew that my going away was not going to bring our marriage the peace and renewal that it needed to survive and start over.
 And so, when I returned, we struggled through an excruciatingly tough Christmas with our respective families, essentially faking our way through, even though we had already decided a few days before – and even before - that what was coming for months had to be made official.

 I tried to numb it all out and was actually successful for quite a while.
 I could not even find the actual courage to face my family in person.
 I wrote them a letter; I was that weak.
 But in all matters of the world, I felt like a complete failure, and I was just sick of always feeling that way.
 I had married one of the great guys in the world, and I could not even make it work with him.
 I could not make the most logical, incredibly privileged life work.
-That’s how fucked up I am.
 I literally deserve to switch places with someone who is actually suffering out there so that I can feel the most immense pain.
 I am a monster.

 For the days following Christmas, I felt like I had somewhat blacked out.
 I spent a few really depressing days in the home I had helped to build, packing all of my life in a few suitcases and a billion boxes, and deconstructing photos - including our wedding photos - from the house in a blur, and trying my hardest not to process what was actually happening.
 You would figure that I would experience instant detachment to the house where I had tried to kill myself multiple times, but I felt longingly for all the nooks and crannies I would hide away in whenever I felt like having a really tough cry.
 I still miss those nooks and crannies as I am writing this right now.
 But, going ‘home’ was not really going home anymore.
 I had no home because I had lost everything.
 At that point, and even now, I still feel paralyzed in what is exactly the right thing to do in order to start over.
 I feel scared to make any big decisions, even now two months into returning to Toronto from Pakistan.
 I am angry at myself because I want to make a right decision knowing how fragile my mind and emotions are; but I know for the most part that I will never know right until I experience a couple of wrongs.
 A couple of wrongs are bound to happen.
 I am just afraid for myself that one next wrong will probably lead me to walk in front of a train.
 I feel that psychologically unstable.